 Cathedrals of the Church of England

-Supported by the Cathedrals Team – Becky Clark, Anne Locke and Rhiannon Wicks – it has been a great privilege for me to visit each of the Church of England’s cathedrals over the last twelve months.
+Supported by the Cathedrals Team – Becky Clark, Anne Locke, Rhiannon Wicks and Dr Angus Ledingham (revised edition) – it has been a great privilege for me to visit each of the Church of England’s cathedrals.

-I’ve criss-crossed England by train (including Settle to Carlisle in the snow), and visited with the family and dog, and soon I will cycle at least one of the legs on ChurchCare’s new cathedrals cycle route.
+I’ve criss-crossed England by train (including Settle to Carlisle in the snow), and visited with the family and dog, and soon I will walk the one-day pilgrimages set up by the British Pilgrimage Trust to each cathedral.
 Always chapter staff and volunteers have been welcoming and informative.
-There have been huge thrills – I’ve been upfront with the eighth-century St Chad Gospels and Lichfield Angel – and moments of contemplation, and best of all has been attending Sung Eucharist and Evening Prayer with the cathedral communities.
-Everywhere I’ve been struck by the huge amount of activity and energy in our cathedrals today.
+There have been huge thrills – I’ve been upfront with the eighth-century St Chad Gospels and Lichfield Angel – and moments of contemplation, and best of all has been attending Morning Prayer and Choral Evensong with the cathedral communities.
+Everywhere I’ve been struck by the huge activity and energy in our cathedrals today.